AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 points inwards - in this direction it compresses

 the body.
-Thus, tidal forces " stretch
+Thus, tidal forces "stretch"

-time " compress " them in the
+"compress" them in the perpendicular

-perpendicular direction.
+direction.

 *) The resulting simplified expressions ( » ) are created by linearization